MrCloud/mrcloud.github.io/source/_posts/2014-05-29-objective-c-style-guide.markdown

 ---
 layout: post
-title: "Objective-C-Style-Guide"
+title: "Objective-C Style Guide"
 date: 2014-05-29 22:00:37 +0200
 comments: true
 categories: Objective-C
 ---

-Hi, this post sums up the coding and naming conventions I adopted developing for Apple platforms.
+Hi, this post sums up the coding and naming conventions I'm using to develop for Apple platforms.

 ---
 ## Table of Contents